 - MBA 501: Accounting for Strategic Decision Making

 - MBA 502: Emerging Issues in the Global Business Environment (Global Business)

 - MBA 506: Leading & Managing Knowledge-Intensive Organizations

 - MBA 509: Financial Mgmt in a Globalized World (prereq: 501)

 - MBA 511: Creating, Communicating & Delivering Customer Value

 Admission to the Master of Computer Science program is sufficient for choosing the Business Specialization.
 Stuart Graduate Tuition rates will apply to the BUS/MBA courses.
-Students choosing the Business Specialization must satisfy prerequisite requirements either with prior coursework or equivalent courses in Computer Science or Business.
+Shousl you choose the Business Specialization, you must satisfy prerequisite requirements either with prior coursework or equivalent courses in Computer Science or Business.

 Last modified 4/21/2012